aashishvasu/OpenComposite/doc/SplitAndGen.md

 which is reverse of this process: it takes the single big header and breaks it into a bunch of different files.

 Some of those files, such as `vrtypes.h`, contain type information that is often added to but almost or completely never changes what's already there.
-These files are simple: they're placed directly in `SplitOpenVRHeaders/OpenVR/interfaces`.
+These files are simple: they're placed directly in `<build dir>/generated/interfaces`.

 Some of those headers, however, define interfaces.
 Since interfaces frequently change, they're split into different files for each version of the interface (not by OpenVR version).
 For example, `IVRSystem` version `022` will always end